LelsersLasers/UnderwaterWorld/README.md

                 - Early dist check before intersection check?
                 - Know we only want the closest t, look for that first?
         - Is it fine actually?
-    - Wall avoidence
-        - Smoother wall avoidence
-            - Don't reset acceration between frames?
-                - Or don't reset `wall_avoidence_acceleration` each frame?
-                - And have it decay to 0 over ~1 second?
-        - Better system
-            - Multiple rays?
-            - Perpendicular to the normal?
     - Specicies
         - Fix red and blue `vt`s?
             - I think caused by the `.jpg` instead of `.png`?